MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-19/README.md

 # Notebooks
 The jupyter notebooks are under `notebook` folder.

+The `Project Summary Notebook.ipynb` details the various processes, challenges and findings we had in the development process.
+For optimal reading experience, please view the notebook via jupyter notebook, instead of vscode or other ide.

 `deprecated research and methods` folder contains methods that the team has researched and experimented.
 These methods were not implemented in the final pipeline.

-The `Project Summary Notebook.ipynb` details the various processes, challenges and findings we had in the development process.
-For optimal reading experience, please view the notebook via jupyter notebook, instead of vscode or other ide.
+`project development notebooks` folder contains various notebooks that serve as a ground to test and develop our codes before implementing them into a script.

 # External Datasets